enslaughter/portfolio-site-v3/README.md

-# Hi there!
+# Elijah Slaughter - Portfolio Site

-This is the source code for my portfolio site!
-It's a simple React application but does show off that I do know what to do when it comes to secrets.
-All assets in this project are designed by myself.
+The source code for my personal website.
+Please contact me if you have any questions regarding its content.